evanhyd/evanhyd/README.md

 ```

-delete the old one before allocating new resource can be dangerous
+deleting old resources before allocating new resources can be dangerous
 ```c++
 delete old_data; //make sure to check self assignment (try copy and swap strategy) Bar *new_data = new Bar(); //if exception happens, then old data is lost!